geosolutions-it/MapStore2/docs/user-guide/connecting-widgets.md

 <img src="../img/connecting-widgets/table_filter.jpg" class="ms-docimage" style="max-width:700px;"/>

-It is possible to apply a filter in the *Parent Table* simply by writing a text in the input field present at the top of each column:
+It is possible to apply a filter in the *Parent Table* simply by typing a text in the input field present at the top of each column:

 <img src="../img/connecting-widgets/filter_on_table.gif" class="ms-docimage" style="max-width:700px;"/>

-Once a widget is connected to a map that is in turn connected with a *Parent Table*, filtering the *Parent Table* will also filter all the other connected widgets accordingly:
+Once a widget is connected to a map widget that is connected with a Parent Table at the same time, the filter applied in the Parent Table will also filter all the other connected widgets accordingly:

 <img src="../img/connecting-widgets/interaction_a.gif" class="ms-docimage" style="max-width:700px;"/>

+!!! note
+    This type of interaction works even if the widget, connected to the map, does not have the same layer as the map or table